ibm-cloud-docs/log-analysis/agent/logdna_agent.md

 {:note: .note}
 {:external: target="_blank" .external}

-# logging agent
+# Logging agent
 {: #logdna_agent}

 The logging agent is responsible for collecting and forwarding logs to your {{site.data.keyword.la_full_notm}} instance.
 After you provision an instance of {{site.data.keyword.la_full}}, you must configure a logging agent for each log source that you want to monitor.
 {:shortdesc}

 * You can configure a logging agent to connect to an {{site.data.keyword.la_full_notm}} instance through the public network or through the private network.
 By default, the agent connects through the public network.
 To connect to {{site.data.keyword.cloud}} services over a private network, you must have access to the classic infrastructure and [enable virtual routing and forwarding (VRF)](/docs/account?topic=account-vrf-service-endpoint) and connectivity to service endpoints for your account.
-* The logging agent authenticates by using the LogDNA ingestion key and opens a secure web socket to the {{site.data.keyword.la_full_notm}} ingestion servers.
+* The logging agent authenticates by using the logging ingestion key and opens a secure web socket to the {{site.data.keyword.la_full_notm}} ingestion servers.
 * The logging agent for Kubernetes automatically collects STDOUT and STDERR logs.
 * By default, the logging agent monitors all files with extension *.log*, and extensionless files under */var/log/*.
 * The logging agent tails for new log data, and looks for new files that are added to the logging directories that the agent monitors.

-## logging agent for Kubernetes clusters
+## Logging agent for Kubernetes clusters
 {: #logdna_agent_image_kube}

 logging agent images for Kubernetes clusters are public images that are available in {{site.data.keyword.cloud_notm}} through the [{{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=Registry-getting-started) service.